 The reason most ecommerce stores fail at content marketing isn’t that they lack ideas.
 They lack consistency.
-Often, this is a result of not having a publishing schedule that’s sustainable.
+Often, this is a result of not having a sustainable publishing schedule.

 Aim to release one or two new pieces of content per week.
 You could publish a new blog on a Tuesday and a new video on a Friday.
 On top, each month, you could send out an email newsletter.

 Publishing once per week means you need 52 ideas per year.
-Two new pieces of content, and each year, you need 104 fresh ideas.
+If you want to release two new pieces of content per week, you’ll need 104 fresh ideas each year.

-Before you publish any content, you need to understand who the target reader is, what they want, and their problems.
+Before you publish any content or hit record, you need to understand who you’re targeting, what they want, and their problems.
 By keeping your ideal customers central in your mind, you can create content they’ll love and want to keep coming back for more.

 Why should your potential customers engage with your content?